Our questions and answers page will help guide you in the right direction

 Q: What are the different types of cryptocurrency?

 A: Bitcoin is the most widely used cryptocurrency.
-Other cryptocurrencies, also known as "alt coins" (which refers to any currency that is not Bitcoin or Ethereum), includes Stellar, XRP, Litecoin, Chainlink etc...
+Other cryptocurrencies, also known as "alt coins" (which refers to any currency that is not Bitcoin or Ethereum, ie an "alternative" coin to Bitcoin), include Stellar, XRP, Litecoin, Chainlink etc...

 Q: Is Bitcoin safe?

 A: Yes, Bitcoin is totally safe to buy and use, provided you take precautions and follow the necessary security measures.
-The main thing to consider with Bitcoin is that you are your own bank, and as such you don't have anyone to call if you make a mistake or you get hacked for some reason but provided you don't do anything silly you will be totally fine just remember to only buy from approved and verified sources like Coinbase if you aren't comfortable
+The main thing to consider with Bitcoin is that you are your own bank, and as such you don't have anyone to call if you make a mistake or you get hacked for some reason but provided you don't do anything silly you will be totally fine.
+Just remember to only buy from approved and verified sources like Coinbase if you aren't comfortable with using less known exchanges.

 Q: Who is in control of Bitcoin?

-Q: What do I do if I can't afford a whole Bitcoin?
+Q: What can I do if I can't afford a whole Bitcoin?

-A: You don't to buy 1 Bitcoin, you can buy a fractional amount because it is divisible to 8 decimal places there are 100 million satoshi in one Bitcoin.
-So instead of having 100 cents to the dollar, and two decimal places, Bitcoin has 8 decimal places meaning you can buy much smaller amount and don't need to worry about not being able to buy a whole Bitcoin.
+A: You don't have to buy 1 Bitcoin, you can buy a fractional amount because it is divisible to 8 decimal places.
+There are 100 million satoshi in one Bitcoin.
+So instead of having 100 cents to the dollar, and two decimal places, Bitcoin has 8 decimal places meaning you can buy a much smaller amount and don't need to worry about not being able to buy a whole Bitcoin.

 Q: What is a blockchain?